Ferdinando Fairfax, 2nd Lord Fairfax of Cameron: Later life

 Fairfax resigned his command on the passing of the Self-denying Ordinance, but remained a member of the Committee for the Government of Yorkshire and was appointed, on 24 July 1645, steward of the manor of Pontefract.
 He died from an accident which caused gangrene in his foot on 14 March 1648 and was buried at All Saints' Church, Bolton Percy, in Yorkshire.

 Marriages and issue

 Fairfax married twice.
 By his first wife, Mary Sheffield, daughter of Edmund Sheffield, 3rd Baron of Sheffield (afterwards 1st Earl of Mulgrave), he had six daughters and two sons: Thomas Fairfax, who succeeded him as the third Lord Fairfax, and Charles, a colonel of horse, who was killed at Marston Moor.

-He married his second wife, Rhoda Chapman, widow of Thomas Hussey, in October 1646: they had one child, a daughter Ursula.
+He married his second wife, Rhoda Chapman, widow of Thomas Hussey, in October 1646: Their only child, Ursula, married William Cartwright.